Our Program

 • The culture of professional journalism

-• Types of trauma that journalists encounter through their work
+• Types of stress and trauma that journalists encounter through their work, as well as resilience factors

 • Key considerations in assessment and treatment of journalists